McCoyGroup/Psience/docs/Psience/BasisReps/StateSpaces/BasisStateSpace.md

 </div>

 Returns a subsample of the space.
 Intended to be a cheap operation, so samples along either the indices or the excitations, depending on which we have
+- `:returns`: `_`
+    >
 - `sel`: `Any`
-    >No description...
-- `:returns`: `_`
-    >No description...
+    >

 <a id="Psience.BasisReps.StateSpaces.BasisStateSpace.drop_subdimensions" class="docs-object-method">&nbsp;</a>
 ```python